Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

 - The second draws Yasuko's attention to the enclosed photos as the source of his knowledge.

-The translator melds the two sentences of the Japanese into a single sentence, transforming the original second sentence into a strictly functional clause: 'As you can tell by the enclosed pictures'.
+The English translation melds the two into a single sentence, transforming the original second sentence into a bare functional clause: 'As you can tell by the enclosed pictures'.
 This loses most of the flavour of the Japanese.

 - In demanding that Yasuko clarify her relationship with Kudō, Ishigami uses 貴女に訊きたい Anata ni kikitai 'I want to ask you', the language of arguments.
 In translation, this becomes 'I must ask', indicating that the stalker feels impelled, perhaps by feeling or circumstance, to ask this question.
 This more reticent attitude fits in with other aspects of the translation.